Professor Lisa Jackson PhD

 Senior Lecturer in Risk and Reliability

 Lisa gained her PhD from Loughborough University in 2000 (Variable orderings for Binary Decision Diagrams) and became a post-doctoral researcher within the Mathematical Sciences department.
-She became a member of the academic staff in the Aeronautical and Automotive Engineering department in 2004 and was promoted to Senior Lecturer in 2010.
+She became a member of the academic staff in the Aeronautical and Automotive Engineering department in 2004, was promoted to Senior Lecturer in 2010 and then promoted to Chair in Risk and Reliability in 2018.

 Outline of main research interests